canonical/craft-parts/docs/reference/part_properties.rst

 **Step:** all

 Defines named lists of paths to files and directories that can be referred to by name in keys that accept lists of paths.
-See :doc:`Filesets` for more information.
+See :ref:`filesets` for more information.

 .. _organize: